jesherjoshua/faceverificationapi/README.md

 This API was created using the following libraries:

 * Google Cloud: for building the API
-* Pillow: for image processing
+* OpenCV: for image processing
 * TensorFlow: for deep learning
 * numpy: for numerical operations